 Since our inception, we’ve also engaged hundreds of citizen science volunteers who help us collect our data.
 In addition to being a part of our mission to provide decision makers with sound science, our citizen science programs also help us meet our outreach mission by increasing the public's understanding of the scientific process, appreciation for birds, and desire to work for conservation.

-Over the past 30-plus years we've grown our outreach program to include everything from traditional bird walks, science talks, bird ID workshops, and bird banding demos to initiatives to engage more diverse and under served communities in the Bay Area.
-These newer projects include family science nights, women in science events, youth programs for Scouts and the Boys and Girls Club, citizen science for the population at the Elmwoord Correctional facility, and bird walks for military veterans being treated at the Menlo Park Veterans Affairs health care center.
+Over the past 30-plus years we've grown our outreach program to include everything from traditional bird walks, science talks, bird ID workshops, and bird banding demos to initiatives to engage more diverse and underserved communities in the Bay Area.
+These newer projects include family science nights, women in science events, youth programs for Scouts and the Boys and Girls Club, citizen science for the population at the Elmwood Correctional facility, and bird walks for military veterans being treated at the Menlo Park Veterans Affairs health care center.